justingrant94/Netflix-Clone/README.md

 <img width="538" alt="Screenshot 2024-04-02 at 17 42 28" src="https://github.com/justingrant94/Netflix-Clone/assets/73545574/f101ca33-c51f-42e9-8b93-b046e09d28f4">

-**Deployment
-**
+**Deployment**

 Link: https://netflix-clone-gray-eta.vercel.app/login

-works well but seems to have issues with Google Chrome.
+works well but seems to have issues opening up in Google Chrome.

-**
-Key Takeaways:**
+**Key Takeaways:**

-I think the login feature doesn't work exactly how I would love for it to but I am happy with the final as it showed me i would be able to emulate existing sites.
+1. I think the login feature doesn't work exactly how I would love for it to but I am happy with the final as it showed me i would be able to emulate existing sites.